Hand Grip Strengtheners Must Be Diverse

 Maximum hand & grip strength is dependent on 2 factors:

-1) the strength and stability of the ‘grip-action’ muscle chain (the HAND CLOSING MUSCLES – i.e. the finger flexor & finger adductor muscles, located on the front of the hand, wrist & elbow) and,
+1) the strength and stability of the ‘grip-action’ muscles (the HAND CLOSING MUSCLES – i.e. the finger flexors & adductor muscles, located on the front of the hand, wrist & elbow) and,

-2) the strength and stability of the ‘grip-stabilizer’ muscle chain (the HAND OPENING MUSCLES – i.e. the finger extensor & finger abductor muscles, located on the back of the hand, wrist & elbow).
+2) the strength and stability of the ‘grip-stabilizer’ muscle chain (the HAND OPENING MUSCLES – i.e. the finger extensors & abductor muscles, located on the back of the hand, wrist & elbow).

-Handmaster Plus strengthens all of the 18 hand muscles (9 grip action muscles AND 9 grip stabilizer muscles) using one convenient continuous hand & grip strength exercise – no need for multiple hand exercises or grip strength devices.
+Handmaster Plus strengthens the 18 hand muscles (9 grip action muscles PLUS 9 grip stabilizer muscles) using one convenient continuous, easy-to-understand exercise.
+No need for multiple hand exercises or grip strengthening devices.
 Handmaster Plus combines 4 exercises into 1.
 No wasted effort.
-No segmented hand and grip strength routines.
+No segmented routines.
+No confusion.

-Used by professional trainers athletes in all major North American sports (football, baseball, basketball, hockey) as well as in all hand grip related sports (golf, tennis, volleyball, gymnastics, rugby, cricket, motor sports, extreme sports) Used by health care, fitness and ergonomic professionals worldwide.
+-Used by athletic trainers, strength & conditioning coaches and athletes in all major North American sports (football, baseball, basketball, hockey) as well as in all grip-related sports (golf, tennis, volleyball, gymnastics, rugby, cricket, motor sports, extreme sports, MMA).

 -Used by health care, fitness and ergonomic professionals worldwide for therapy & rehabilitation.